platformsh/platformsh-docs/sites/upsun/src/increase-observability/application-metrics/rust.md

 The Rust continuous profiler is enabled by default without configuration.

-It is recommended to build your Rust application in [debug mode](https://doc.rust-lang.org/book/ch14-01-release-profiles.html) to benefit from comprehensive stacktrace and information that could be offuscated and collapsed otherwise.
+It is recommended to build your Rust application in [debug mode](https://doc.rust-lang.org/book/ch14-01-release-profiles.html) to benefit from comprehensive stacktrace and information that could be obfuscated and collapsed otherwise.

 Optionally, you can override the following environment variables: